UPDATED 2nd April 2021

 CONTENTS OF THIS PAGE:

-- UPDATES ON APPLICATION PROCEDURES FOLLOWING CORONAVIRUS PANDEMIC
+- UPDATES ON APPLICATION PROCEDURES GENERALLY FOLLOWING THE COVID19 PANDEMIC

 - What is Spanish Residency / Residencia?